saddit/argmous/README.md

 ### Bean Validation

-> Only support on version 1.1.0
+> Only support on version 1.1.0 or later

 1. use annotaion like this :arrow_down: